Improve Windshield Vision, Safety For Your Holiday Driving

 - What causes deterioration of wiper blades?
 Intense summer sun hardens and cracks rubber compounds in blades.
 Vehicles left outside are particularly susceptible to deleterious effects of the sun’s UV rays.

 - How often should wiper blades be replaced?
 Frequent use in winter and scraping across frost-covered windshield accelerates wear on the blade edge.
 Some blades have a UV indicator that lets you know when they need to be changed.
-Manufacturers such as RainX recommend replacing wiper blades every six months or sooner if you notice they are not maintaining windshield visibility.
+Manufacturers recommend replacing wiper blades every six months or sooner if you notice they are not maintaining windshield visibility.

 - Invest in a second pair of wiper blades.
 Use one for winter and a second for the other three seasons.
 If you live in a Mediterranean climate, Trigalet recommends keeping a pair of winter blades in your vehicle trunk to install when traveling to ski resorts or cold environments.